decentraland/documentation/content/creator/scene-editor/components.md

 **📔 Note**: Other components exist on the SDK that are currently only usable via code.
 You can also create your own [Custom components]({{< ref "/content/creator/sdk7/architecture/custom-components.md" >}}) via code, these won't have a UI representation, but can be added and edited via code.

 See [Combine with code]({{< ref "/content/creator/scene-editor/smart-items/combine-with-code.md" >}}) for how to edit the code of your scene.

+Also note that an entity can only hold **one** of each component.
+It's not possible to assign a second instance of a component that already exists in the entity.
 {{< /hint >}}

 ## Smart items